Full Header Image

 Content Organization

 Content in Joomla is primarily stored in articles.
-There are extensions that permit other content types (videos, photo galleries, etc.), but articles are the default method of storing and publishing content on your J4 website.
+There are extensions that permit other content types (videos, photo galleries, etc.), but articles are the default method of storing and publishing content on your Joomla website.
 Articles are pieces of content made up of article text stored as HTML code.
 Joomla manages articles with the use of several properties which are attached to each article.
 There are dozens of attributes and settings assigned to each article.
 Some of the more important ones include:

 • Title: The title of the article